doublesymmetry/react-native-track-player/README.md

 * **Multi-platform** - Supports Android, iOS and Windows
 * **Media Controls support** - Provides events for controlling the app from a bluetooth device, the lockscreen, a notification, a smartwatch or even a car
 * **Local or network, files or streams** - It doesn't matter where the media belongs, we've got you covered
-* **Chromecast support** - Seamlessly switch to any Google Cast compatible device, supporting custom media receivers
+* **[Casting support](https://github.com/react-native-kit/react-native-track-casting)** - Seamlessly switch to any Google Cast compatible device, supporting custom media receivers
 * **Adaptive bitrate streaming support** - Support for DASH, HLS or SmoothStreaming
 * **Caching support** - Cache media files to play them again without an internet connection
 * **Background support** - Keep playing audio even after the app is in background